BDC Hamburger Icon

 Open row

 Employee compensation is the combination of wages and benefits you provide each employee in exchange for their work.
-While a compensation package can include things like salary, benefits, commissions and stock options, the right blend of compensation for each employee will depend on several factors.
-Offering fair and competitive employee compensation is crucial for attracting and retaining top talent, so it is important that you understand the various types of compensation packages available.
+A compensation package may include things such as salary, benefits, commissions, and stock options, but the right blend of compensation for each employee will depend on several factors.
+Offering fair and competitive employee compensation is crucial to attract and retain top talent, so it is important that you understand the various types of packages available.

 5 types of compensation packages to consider

-There are five primary compensation packages you can offer employees.
-You don’t necessarily need to limit employee compensation to one or another of these options; you can choose a combination of them.
-According to Amy Roy, vice president of talent at the employer of record company Atlas, standard employee compensation packages “are usually made up of cash, equity and non-cash components (e.g., insurance, other types of benefits and perks).”
+Within these two categories, there are five primary compensation packages you can offer employees.
+You don’t necessarily need to limit employee compensation to one of the options; you can choose a combination of them.
+According to Amy Roy, global vice president of talent at the employer of record company Atlas, standard employee compensation packages “are usually made up of cash, equity, and noncash components (e.g., insurance and other types of benefits and perks).”

 The right compensation type for each employee depends on factors such as their job description and seniority level.

-“An employee working on a project or with defined tasks will usually prefer a base salary package,” Jeremy Jarry, founder and CEO of stock-option consultancy B3GIN, told us.
-“Hourly-type packages are often for entry-level positions or low-paying jobs.”
+“An employee working on a project or with defined tasks will usually prefer a base salary package,” said Jeremy Jarry, founder and CEO of stock-option consultancy B3GIN.
+“Hourly type packages are often for entry-level positions or low-paying jobs.”

 2. Commission package